RahmanZaidur/aeromonasBact/README.md

 ##
 uniprot_df.csv - fasta sequences are pulled from Uniprot Database (www.uniprot.org) with search query "aeronomas" and selecting annotation score 3, 4 and 5.
 Downloaded sequences are compressed.
 Need to be decompressed using gzip.open.
 After decompressing, the three sequences are combined into uniprot_df and written to uniprot_df.csv
 1540 sequences had no go terms.
 Their entry was deleted from Uniprot.
 These sequences have been removed and file was updated.
+5 sequences had "X" in them.
+X means unknown amino acid.
+X makes it difficult to get the Physicochemical features with biopython.
+Those 5 sequences were removed.

+##
+remove_seq_with_x.ipynb - code to remove the sequences which had "X" in them.
+X means unknown amino acid.
+After removing, uniprot_df.csv file was updated.

 ##
 uniprot_df.fasta - fasta format of the file uniprot_df.csv